slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 "Nothing will make you more productive than owning your time.
 Nothing will make you less productive than selling it." (...)
 "Say no: «It doesn’t feel right to me.» No more explanations are needed."
 -- Naval Ravikant [1974]*

+> *"Productive people are just people who are really good at ignoring everything that has nothing to do with their lives."
+-- x@orangebook_*